sundriftwest/sundriftwest/README.md

 ⋮ ⌗ ┆ Mentions .

-♯ @venomousviperr

-♯ @sillydude01

-♯ @Machinimatic
+♯ @venomousviperr - ♯ @Machinimatic - ♯ @sillydude01

 These are the most freakin' coolest people around !!
-Pleaseplease go check them out, you can find their links in my thingy beside this!
+Pleaseplease go check them out, you can find their links to their git in my thingy beside this!